-- Students should wear appropriate professional business attire, including a white lab coat (clinical site-specific attire) with The University of Mobile School of Nursing logo embroidered on the front, and photo ID name badge.
-Professional attire includes dress pants or skirt and conservative top, shorts, jeans, open-toed shoes or low-cut shirts are not considered appropriate attire. - Piercings must be limited to one small earring in the lower ear lobe.
+- Students are required to wear grey scrubs and their white lab coat with the UM logo embroidered on the front, and photo University of Mobile ID name badge.
+Some clinical sites may require professional attire.
+Professional attire includes dress pants or skirt and conservative top along with your white lab coat and UM ID badge.
+Shorts, jeans, open-toed shoes or low-cut shirts are not considered appropriate attire. - Piercings must be limited to one small earring in the lower ear lobe.
 For safety reasons, student must refrain from wearing hoops or dangling earrings.
 Earring size should not exceed 8mm. - Fingernails must be clean and neatly trimmed (no more than 1⁄4 inch long).
 Artificial or painted nails, gel nails, acrylic nails are not allowed. - Visible jewelry in body piercings, including but not limited to nose, facial, or tongue studs, or multiple ear piercings including those in the upper ear and ear gauges are not permitted.
 No oral jewelry is allowed. - Hair must be neat at all times.
 Hair of unnatural color, as well as, glitter spray, sequins and other similar artificial adornments are not permissible.
 Devices used to restrain hair are to be unobtrusive.
 Long hair should be pulled back or neatly restrained so it will not interfere with nursing activities.
 Trends such as multiple colors, shaved eyebrows, extremes in bleaching, dyeing or tinting, dreadlocks, mohawks, and long spiked hair (colored or natural) are not appropriate. - Tattoos or body art must be completely covered and appropriately concealed. - Jewelry.
 Students may wear only a watch, wedding band, and/or engagement ring.
 No necklaces, chokers, or bracelets are allowed. - Perfumes, scented lotions, aftershaves, body sprays and other scented products should not be worn. - Most healthcare facilities are smoke-free and tobacco free.
 Smoking, including the use of electronic cigarettes, is not permitted while the student is in professional dress before or during any clinical or laboratory activity. - No fanny packs may be worn as they may interfere with the performance of clinical duties and scarves/neckties are not permitted for student safety. - Personal cleanliness is a prerequisite for patient/client care.
 Regular bathing, hair washing and use of deodorant are part of personal cleanliness.